FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Increased window size and inspector name column width in settings
 - Smart selection of corner arc subdivision when drawing borders
 - Recalculate clip bounds only for changed widgets
-- Allow engine user control default editor settings
+- Allow the engine user to control the default editor settings
 - Use `MaterialResource` in widgets instead of `UntypedResource`
 - Refactored ui renderer to use materials
 - Documented keyboard focus